South Florida Bulls women's basketball

 The South Florida Bulls women's basketball team represents the University of South Florida in women's basketball.
 The Bulls compete in the American Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Bulls play home basketball games at the Yuengling Center.
-South Florida is coached by Michelle Woods-Baxter, who was named the Bulls interim head coach for the 2025–26 season following the departure of Jose Fernandez, who had coached the team since the 2000–01 season.
+South Florida is coached by Kristy Curry, who was named the Bulls' head coach in March 2026 following the departure of Jose Fernandez, who had coached the team since the 2000–01 season.
 USF has made the NCAA Division I women's basketball tournament nine times in their history (2006, 2013, 2015, 2016, 2017, 2018, 2021, 2022, 2023, and 2025) and won the Women's National Invitation Tournament in 2009.
 They have won four conference championships, taking the regular season American Conference title in 2021 and 2023 and the American Conference tournament crown in 2021 and 2025.

 Season-by-season record

 As of the 2021–22 season, the Bulls have a 711–699 record.
 They have made the NCAA Tournament eight times, along with nine appearances in the Women's National Invitation Tournament, including a title in 2009.